To get the latest and most quality design resources!

 Make sure your content can be presented in an asymmetrical layout.
 An asymmetrical layout is not practical for every site.
 It works best for minimalist layouts.

 Add a focus on color.
 Asymmetry is rooted in the idea that an object with more visual weight will draw attention first.
 You can use elements with high color contrast to add visual weight to specific parts of the design.

 Website layout idea: One big photo with clear CTA

 The core element of this layout is one big photo that is used as a background for the page.
 It’s used to introduce visitors to the site content.
 This layout has an opportunity to create a strong first impression and encourages user interaction

 This layout is great when you want to say less and show more.
 Since the layout - and the message - revolves around a single image, it is critical that you use the perfect one.
 Choose your image carefully to avoid sending the wrong message or confusing visitors.

 Use videos instead of images to engage visitors.
 It might be worth using video instead of a photo, especially when you need to demonstrate something in action.

 There you have it - the 9 best website layout examples we could find.
-We hope you’ll pick something up from these examples and apply it to your projects.
-One last thing - don’t forget to give Mockplus a go when building your next website.
+We hope you’ll pick something up from these examples and apply them to your projects.
+One last thing - don’t forget to give Mockplus a go when building your next website layout.
 With the wide array of components and icons available, you can easily drag and drop elements to finish your page layout.
 Good luck and happy creating!

 In-house UX copywriter.
 She is passionate about UX design, always bursting with energy and full of new ideas.